geo-smart/use_case_template/README.md

 ### Setup GitHub Action to build the JupyterBook

-In your repository *Settings* (gear icon on top of your repository's page), go to the *Pages* section.
+1. In your repository *Settings* (gear icon on top of your repository's page), go to the *Pages* section.

-Under the *Build and deployment* settings, click on the dropdown menu below *Source* and select *GitHub Actions*.
+1. Under the *Build and deployment* settings, click on the dropdown menu below *Source* and select *GitHub Actions*.
+1. Then go to the *Actions* section of the repository's settings.
+1. Under the *Workflow permissions* settings, select the *Read and write permissions* option.

 Your JupyterBook is now configured to build and deploy following each new commit you make to the repository.
 Note: The file that runs the build and deploy action is located at `/.github/actions/buildresources/action.yaml` but **you do not need to make any changes to this file**.